JTX RunRise XL Review (2026): The Best Flat-Fold Treadmill JTX Makes?

 The running surface grows to 150 by 50 cm, longer and wider than the RunRise’s 130 by 45 cm, which makes a real difference for taller runners and anyone with a longer stride.
 A 6-point cushioning system takes the edge off the impact, and the user limit rises to 135 kg, the highest of the flat-fold JTX models.

 Incline stays at 10 percent power, the same as the standard RunRise, and auto-adjusts on Kinomap routes.
-If maximum gradient matters to you, the Sprint models offer 12 percent, but for most training 10 percent is plenty.
+If maximum gradient matters to you, the Sprint models offer 12 percent, which also puts the 12-3-30 protocol out of reach here, but for most training 10 percent is plenty.

 Screen, apps and connectivity